 However, it was Austrian psychoanalyst Wilhelm Reich, who worked with Freud, and noted that talking about problems alone doesn’t clear them.
-Speaking to fertility massage expert Clare Blake however, who works with preconception expert Rock on Divas on their Thrive Fertility Retreat at Lifehouse Spa and Hotel, she has seen first hand that man and woman cannot survive on talk alone.
+Speaking to fertility massage expert Clare Blake however, she has seen first hand that man and woman cannot survive on talk alone.

 In fact, Clare says that often women will come to her and will talk about the emotional traumas they have had in the past, say that they have seen someone about it and dealt with it, but then they find that it comes up again throughout the course of their massages.
 Where the talking has been invaluable, that all important, kind, caring and intuitive touch is the final point of healing.